Browned-Butter Chocolate Chip Cookies

 Pour the hot butter over the sugar mixture, and whisk to combine.
 Set aside to let cool for 5 minutes.

 In the meantime, in a small bowl, whisk the flour, baking soda, and kosher salt.
-Also, in a large measuring cup or small mixing bowl, whisk together the eggs, vanilla, and greek yogurt.
+Also, whisk together the eggs, vanilla, and greek yogurt in another small bowl.

 After the butter and sugar have cooled, pour in the egg mixture in small additions, whisking to combine.
 Add all the egg mixture, and whisk until most of the sugar granules dissolve.